Tunnelsats/tunnelsats/README.md

   $ sudo bash setup.sh
   ```

-  If everything went fine, your selected VPN's credentials and further instructions are shown to adjust `lnd.conf`.
+  If everything went fine, your selected VPN's credentials and further instructions are shown to adjust the lightning configuration file.
 Copy to file or write them down for later use:

   ```ini
   #########################################